-Looking at the Kilimanjaro map below you can see that there are 7 routes to reach the summit of Mount Kilimanjaro.
+Looking at the Kilimanjaro map below, you can see that there are 7 routes to reach the summit of Mount Kilimanjaro.

 The Rongai Route provides a more remote passage, which begins on the North East side of the mountain.
 The Shira, Lemosho and Northern Circuit routes begin on the west side of the mountain.

-Kilimanjaro map and routes
+Kilimanjaro Map and Routes

 See this Kilimanjaro routes article to get a full overview of each trail, including detailed information on the camps and pros and cons for each route.
 You will also find useful altitude profiles for each of the routes.
-The better you understand your route and the distances between camp sites the more likely you are to pace yourself correctly on each trekking day.
+The better you understand your route and the distances between camp sites, the more likely you are to pace yourself correctly on each trekking day.

 Kilimanjaro Map – Cross section